A flexible control function approach for survival data subject to different types of censoring: Simulation study

 \subsection{Model under misspecification}

-We will study the performance of the model when either the control function is misspecified or the error terms are not normally distributed, even after applying the Yeo--Johnson transformation.
-Note that with the data simulation process as discussed above, it is not entirely possible to control the distribution of the error terms.
-This is caused by the fact that first the errors $\epsilon_T, \epsilon_C$ are generated and then the resulting expression is transformed with $\Lambda^{-1}_{\theta_j}$ in order to obtain $T$ and $C$.
-However, it could be possible that during re-estimation of the model different values of $\theta_1$ and $\theta_2$ are estimated.
-As a result, the distribution of the error terms under these different transformation will also be different.
-In the case that the values of $\theta_1, \theta_2$ were estimated precisely, we do know that the errors are distributed as originally specified.
+We now study the performance of the model when either the control function is misspecified or the error terms are not normally distributed, even after applying the Yeo--Johnson transformation.
 In the following, we always used $3$ different sample sizes (namely $250, 500$ and $1000$) and $500$ simulated data sets for each sample size.
-The results of these simulations can be found in Section E of the Supplementary Material.
+The results of these simulations can be found in Section E.2 of the Supplementary Material.